TICHOJEBEC-SK/cs2-WeaponRestrict/README.md

 - **Automatic classnames** from weapon DefIndex
 - **Custom chat messages with colors** (with placeholders and pretty names)
 - **Weapon price map** for refunds
+- **BlockSound support** – play a sound when a weapon is restricted

 ---